Post updated 30th October, 2017.

 Aside from the traditional brand and product marketing, there is another aspect of marketing that FMCG companies perform really well and that is 'Customer Marketing', which can also fall under different terms such as Trade Marketing, Channel Activation, Category Development or Retail Activation.

-This area generally sits in between marketing and sales and is the expert area for executing the marketing strategy (with the understanding of consumer behaviour) at through sales channels.
+This area generally sits in between marketing and sales and is the expert area for executing the marketing strategy (with the understanding of consumer behaviour) through key sales channels and partnerships.

 Fundamentally, this involves facilitating relationships between your organisation and in this case the retail channel to seek greater opportunities for the product to be marketed and seen by the end consumer.

-A key aspect is ensuring that relationships are occurring between your organisations divisions (marketing, sales, warehousing, product supply etc) and the customers respective division, sharing key information for a strong product activation at store level.
+A key aspect is ensuring that relationships are occurring between your organisations divisions (marketing, sales, warehousing, product supply etc) and the customers respective division, sharing key information for a strong product activation at store level and always giving the channel partner a reason (or many reasons) to support your product over your competitors.

 What are some of the everyday or practical aspects of Customer Marketing?